MARCOS1996/udptools/README.md

 To make changes in the configuration take effect, you must restart the service with start/stop

 Dev status: Only supports RTP->RTP and if the broker is not online waits for it.

-# Test Tool - test.js

-Used to perform various test of the implemented tools

-        Test 1 - Tests the Stream Forwarder without using the controller, sends a specific config for local test.
-Now uses              transcodification, needs to be changed.